Real-Time Multi-Contact Model Predictive Control via ADMM: Acknowledgements

 \section{Acknowledgements}

-We thank Philip Sieg for his help with the cart-pole experimental setup, Tianze Wang for his earlier explorations of ADMM-based multi-contact optimal control during his masters thesis, and Mathew Halm for helpful discussions related to the pivoting example.
+We thank Philip Sieg for his help with the cart-pole experimental setup, Tianze Wang and Yike Li for their earlier explorations of ADMM-based multi-contact optimal control, Mathew Halm and William Yang for helpful discussions related to the pivoting example and visualization code.